gitlocalize/amphtml/extensions/amp-story/1.0/_locales/README.md

 # Supported languages

-To see a list of the supported languages, see the list of `*.js` files in the [`_locales` directory](https://github.com/ampproject/amphtml/tree/master/extensions/amp-story/1.0/_locales).
+To see the full list of the supported languages, see the list of `*.js` files in the [`_locales` directory](https://github.com/ampproject/amphtml/tree/master/extensions/amp-story/1.0/_locales).

 # Language fallbacks